Skip Breadcrumb Links

 - Sponsoring Your Family - General information about sponsoring a spouse, common-law or conjugal partner to immigrate to Canada.
-From Citizenship and Immigration Canada.
+From Immigration, Refugees and Citizenship Canada.

 - Planning Your Shared Future - Tips and information about financial planning and managing your money with a spouse.
-From the Investor Education Fund.
+From the Ontario Securities Commission.

 - IRCC Help Centre - A tool that helps answer frequently asked questions on immigration matters.
 It offers several ways of searching through the information available, including search by keyword.
 From Immigration, Refugees and Citizenship Canada.